OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 1.2 Members and Visitors

-When you register and join the LinkedIn Service or become a registered user on SlideShare, you become a Member.
+When you register and join the LinkedIn Services, you become a Member.
 If you have chosen not to register for our Services, you may access certain features as a “Visitor.”

 1.3 Change